 Distributed Information Systems Group

-Research in the lab is supported by the National Science Foundation, Caltech Lee Center for Advanced Networking and the NSF Expeditions in Computing program that is funding the Molecular Programming Project.
+Research in the lab is supported by the National Science Foundation, NASA-JPL, Caltech Lee Center for Advanced Networking and the NSF Expeditions in Computing program that is funding the Molecular Programming Project.